Drinking and skating don’t mix.

 It’s not quite drunk driving but it’s still against the law.

-Put simply, can you get a DUI on a skateboard?
+Put simply, you can a DUI on a skateboard, technically.

-If you’re just minding your own business, and doing no harm to pedestrians and other vehicles, no.
+If you’re just minding your own business, and doing no harm to pedestrians and other vehicles, probably not.

 What Should I Do if I’m Caught Drinking and Skating?

 Let’s face it, it’s not uncommon for a group of friends to hang out in the skate park with a couple of beers.

 But if circumstances have led to police intervention, you’ll need to know what to do.